uhppoted/uhppoted-httpd/README.md

 As such, the UI is intentionally simple, plain, low key and relatively unopinionated.
 It is intended to be a working UI that can be customised with relatively little effort (logo's, themes and CSS).
-Likewise, the scripting is vanilla Javascript (rather than e.g. Typescript or React), to keep the complexity of the system to a reasonable level - which should hopefully also facilitate low maintenance in the long term.
+Likewise, the scripting is vanilla Javascript (rather than e.g. Typescript or React) to keep the complexity of the system to a reasonable level - which should hopefully also facilitate low maintenance in the long term.